Developer-Rocha/ionbiz-ticket-sharing/README.md

 The browser extension detects a ticket section on the Ionbiz application and provides a link if you click on the browser extension.

-By default the extension copies the link in the a plain link format:
+By default the extension copies the link in a plain link format:

 ```
 https://example.ionbiz.com/Issue/Index/1